mathiasbourgoin/SPOC/README.md

 [Verimag](http://www-verimag.imag.fr) laboratory (Grenoble, France) and then from 2015 to 2018 in the [LIFO](http://www.univ-orleans.fr/lifo/) laboratory in Orléans, France.
-I currently work at [Nomadic Labs](https://nomadic-labs.com)
+I'm now working at [Nomadic Labs](https://nomadic-labs.com).

 SPOC has been tested on multiple architectures and systems, mostly 64-bit Linux and 64-bit OSX systems.
 It should work with Windows too.